A New Way To Brine Your Pork

 - Plastic spray bottle.

 The wood you burn is almost as important as any of the spices you put on your meat.
 Not all wood is created equal, so finding the right choice for what you cook is important to making that perfect flavor.
-With a big cut of meat like pork shoulder, woods like oak and hickory are a great choice.
+The general rule is that with a big cut of meat like pork shoulder, woods like oak and hickory are a great choice.
 If you want smoke that's a bit lighter in flavor, you could add in some apple or pecan, too.
 Experiment with different woods and wood combinations to find the one that's right for you.

 When you've gathered all your supplies, you can finally start work on your pork shoulder.

 As with any recipe involving brining, you'll first want to make the brine in question.
-This brine lacks the signature sugar of most, replacing it with the natural sugars found in the fruit juices used.
+The secret is that this brine lacks the signature sugar of most, replacing it with the natural sugars found in the fruit juices used.
 Combine your lime juice, half a cup of apple juice, and your orange juice concentrate in a large bucket, then fill with two gallons of water and a cup of salt.
-Mix everything together until the juice has incorporated and salt dissolved with no frozen chunks left.
+Mix everything together until the juice has incorporated and salt dissolved with no frozen chunks left and you'll get a unique flavor brine for your pork recipe.

-When the brine is ready, submerge your pork.
+When the brine solution is ready, submerge your whole pork loin.
 If needed, add extra water to cover the meat completely.
 Place on a lid and store in a cool, dry place for up to three days.
+The brining time might seem long, but it is so worth it.

 After your meat has brine for the amount of time you want, remove it from the brine and pat it dry thoroughly with paper towels.
 Discard the leftover brining liquid.